 “I don’t like the word ‘Xmas’, it’s like putting a cross through Christ”.
 I once overheard that in an office I worked in.
 People have differing opinions on how important Christmas is to them; some observe it as a religious holiday, others see it as an excuse to focus on the cheese board, and others don’t celebrate it at all.

 Either way, keeping your workplace more inclusive this holiday season is important.
-You need to cater for the masses, not just those putting up the tinsel.
+You need to cater to the masses, not just those putting up the tinsel.

 It’s worth thinking about what the holiday season means to your workforce, whether your business is you and one other, or you’re managing a larger group of people.
 Christmas isn’t the only religious festival happening over the holiday season, and some workers may need more time off than others.
 According to Personnel Today: